-If you can’t connect to certain web sites using your favorite web browser, there could be several reasons why.
+If you can’t connect to certain web sites using your favorite web browser even though you have an Internet connection, there could be several reasons why.
 Here are a few things you can try to clear up the problem.

 This article assumes you have troubleshot the basics such as the URL is typed correctly, cache files have been cleared and you have a working internet connection.